 Thai cuisine is all about balancing flavors like sweet, spicy, sour, and salty, making it a bit tricky to pair with tea.
 However, Thai iced tea is a popular choice, particularly for spicier dishes like Pad Thai or Tom Yum soup.
 If you prefer hot tea, try pairing a fragrant oolong tea with a mild Thai curry or a spicy green papaya salad.

 British cuisine is known for its hearty, comforting dishes like fish and chips and shepherd’s pie, making it a natural fit for black tea.
+If you’re in the mood for a delightful read, why not pair your tea with some‘Tea-puns’?
 English breakfast tea, in particular, pairs well with these types of dishes and is often served with milk and sugar.
 Earl Grey, a black tea infused with bergamot oil, is another classic choice and pairs well with baked goods like scones and biscuits.